MetanoKid/coding-scars/_drafts/finite-state-machines.md

 }
 {% endhighlight %}

 Do you start to see the benefits of using _stateful_ states?
-Our SCV class would be reduced to having the `State` it's in and whatever other properties that are relevant for the unit (i.e. the amount of a loaded resource).
-We don't keep many members to hold logic that is specific to one state.
+Our SCV class would be reduced to having the `State` it's in and whatever other properties that are relevant for the unit (i.e. the amount of a loaded resources).
+We don't have common properties to hold logic that is specific to one state.

-Each `State`, then, is responsible for taking care of whatever variables it needs to fulfill its logic separately from other `States`.
-This helps readability and maintainability as execution flow is held in the currently active state.
+Each `State`, then, is responsible for taking care of performing its own logic with its own properties, separatedly from other `States`.
+This helps readability and maintainability as execution flow is held in the currently active state and we can only access the state's data or SCV's common one (i.e. loaded resources).

 # OnEnter, OnExit
 # Finite State Machines